-Surveying: Standard and advanced survey equipment is available.
+- □ Surveying: Standard and advanced survey equipment is available.
 This includes electronic theodolites, total stations, automatic and precise levels, Global Navigation Satellite System (GNSS) receivers, laser scanners, and robotic total stations.
-A number of survey control points on and in the vicinity of the University campus provide the basis for a variety of assignments, and vehicles are available for field work off the campus.
-Geographic Information Systems: Computation facilities include access to the Faculty's microcomputer laboratories as well as the Geomatics computer laboratory.
+A number of survey control points on and in the vicinity of the University campus provide the basis for a variety of assignments, and vehicles are available for field work off the campus. - □ Geographic Information Systems: Computation facilities include access to the Faculty's microcomputer laboratories as well as the Geomatics computer laboratory.
 The workstations in the Geomatics computer laboratory run ESRI's ArcGIS, and QGIS Open Source software in support of the GIS courses.
 There is also an operational ArcGIS Server to allow for web mapping services.
-Hand-held GNSS receivers are available for data collection as well as the surveying equipment.
-Geodesy: There are facilities for undertaking fundamental geodetic surveys, gravity surveys and levelling, and control network adjustment.
-Research interest in geodesy is centred currently on measurement and modelling of the earth's gravity field, vertical datums and networks and satellite-based positioning.
-Photogrammetry and Remote Sensing: The Geomatics computer laboratory has ENVI.
-ERDAS, UASMaster, SURE and Agisoft software.
+Hand-held GNSS receivers are available for data collection as well as the surveying equipment. - □ Geodesy: There are facilities for undertaking fundamental geodetic surveys, gravity surveys and levelling, and control network adjustment.
+Research interest in geodesy is centred currently on satellite and terrestrial gravimetry, horizontal and vertical geodetic datums, geoid determination and analysis, effective application of GNSS in local and regional positioning and surveying, determination and monitoring of Earth deformations and plate tectonics movements, geodetic network design and adjustments, numerical and approximation methods in geodesy and geomatic engineering, datum transformation and analysis of underground/surface mass. - Photogrammetry and Remote Sensing: The Geomatics computer laboratory has ENVI, ERDAS, UASMaster, SURE and Agisoft software.
 These are industry-leading products which provide extensive digital image processing functionality.
 There is also a variety of in-house software and Open Source software available to support ongoing remote sensing and photogrammetric research activities.
-Digital SLR and video cameras form the basis for image capture for both research and practical assignments
+Digital SLR and video cameras form the basis for image capture for both research and practical assignments.